quickwit-oss/quickwit/docs/concepts/deletes.md

 ### Monitoring and dev XP

 It's currently not possible to monitor delete operations.
-An [issue](https://github.com/quickwit-oss/quickwit/issues/2494) is opened to improve the dev experience, don't hesitate to amend it and follow its progress.
+An [issue](https://github.com/quickwit-oss/quickwit/issues/2494) is opened to improve the dev experience, don't hesitate to add your comments it and follow its progress.